workingclassrat/activation-steering-decoding-replication/README.md

 3. `evaluate_asd_model.py` (runs LLaVA with ASD on POPE benchmark)

 ## Notes
 I only evaluated the effectiveness of ASD compared to LLaVA1.5-7B on the MS COCO dataset using POPE benchmark (a combination of random, popular, and adversarial).

-I only ran calibration on 300 images, while the paper used 500, which could have limited the number of tokens and diversity of the samples, reducing the model’s ability to distinguish between factual and hallucinated activations.
+Due to limited GPU RAM, I only ran calibration on 300 images, while the paper used 500, which could have limited the number of tokens and diversity of the samples, reducing the model’s ability to distinguish between factual and hallucinated activations.
 I also only used 100 evaluation images and likely used different generation settings as the paper did not specify them.
 Additionally, while I tried setting lambda and alpha to different values to try optimizing my results, I did not conduct a grid search like the paper.